SciCompKL/CoDiPack/documentation/TutorialA3.md

 with the codi::StatementPushHelper are the following:
  - Compute y in a passive context
  - Compute \f$\frac{\d f}{\d x}\f$ in a passive context
- - Add the Jacobi to the tape.
+ - Add the Jacobian to the tape.

 The passive context is important at this point.
 Otherwise CoDiPack would still record the operations if the CoDiPack type is used.